patri9ck/text-search/README.md

 This will load all books from the directory `data/`, all queries in the file `common-words.txt`, run the `candidate_v3` implementation and test it against the reference implementation.
-Run `build/text-search-test --help` for an overview of all options.
+Run `--help` for an overview of all options.

 ## Creating Plots